luxysiv/Cloudflare-Gateway-Pihole/README.md

 If you add `CF_IDENTIFIER` and `CF_API_TOKEN` to [.env](.env) , you must edit [main.yml](.github/workflows/main.yml) like this
 ![1000015344](https://github.com/luxysiv/Cloudflare-Gateway-Pihole/assets/46205571/57bbaf33-daa7-46e5-acdd-4d5f64a69d5f)

-# more informations about Secret Github Action and API TOKEN
+# More informations about Secret Github Action and API TOKEN

 Secret Github Action like:
 ![1000015325](https://github.com/luxysiv/Cloudflare-Gateway-Pihole/assets/46205571/403a1174-cd4e-4854-9911-d03722bbb91b)